mattbarington/FreeBSD-Messaround/asgn2/README.md

  - `make build CORES=X` - compile the kernel using X cores.
                           If omitted CORES defaults to 1.
- - `make copyFiles` - copies all kernel files from kern/ and sys/

-                      to the corresponding files in the kernel.
+ - `make copyFiles` - copies all kernel files from kern/ and sys/ to the corresponding files in the kernel.
 Does not build kernel.

  - `make install`   - installs the compiled kernel.

- How to install:
+ ##How to install
  - Root    - Make sure to `su -` into the root user, otherwise you won't have adequate file permissions to do anything useful.